 Nautilus is a W.R.
 Berkley Company.

 Where a man was shot and killed on the premises of an apartment complex.
 The case was favorably settled.
 Justin was one of the attorneys that handled this case while working for an insurance defense firm.
 This was before Attorney Justin Ziegler only began represented injured people.

-For a Cuban lady who fractured her heel bone (calcaneus).
+For a lady who fractured her heel bone (calcaneus).
 She tripped and fell on a misplaced container while shopping at a store.
 It happened in Kendall, Miami-Dade County, Florida.

 For a client, a woman who suffered injury when she was shopping in supermarket in Miami, Florida.
 She went to grab a bottle wine.
 It was on a cardboard box.
 It was improperly (negligently) stacked on other cardboard boxes.